-Are you concerned that your Smartphone, Smart TV, Facebook, Google, Apple and other devices and software are listening to your conversations?
+Are you concerned that your Smartphone, Smart TV, Facebook, Google, Apple, and other devices and software are listening to your conversations?
 If you are, you are in good company, and you would be correct.

 People have shared many, many, many stories about people seeing ads on their devices for things they have ONLY ever discussed verbally.

 My own recent experience convinced me.
 I was at a friend’s house, not mine.
 Our phones were on the counter, but supposedly asleep.
 Sharing which TV series were each binge-watching, she told me about Grace and Frankie on Netflix.
 I had NEVER heard of it and said it sounded interesting and would like to watch it.

 When I went home, I turned on my Apple TV and turned on Netflix to watch a series I was in the middle of watching.
 On the screen, the first episode of Grace and Frankie was ready to play!!!
 I had not searched for it at all!

 Today we are using our voices to control our smart TV, smartphones, smart speakers, and other devices, is what we’re saying also being used to collect information on us?

 The Answer is: Yes, be concerned.

 With the rise of smart devices, anything with a camera, microphone, and internet connection could be snooping on you, even as you read these words.

 • It’s your Apple smartphone

 • The fancy new Amazon Echo you love showing off to friends.